Experimental drug slows Alzheimer’s progression.

-When amyloid proteins are misprocessed, they begin to form “plaques” outside the nerve cells — causing tissue death and brain shrinkage.
+Amyloid proteins begin to form “plaques” outside nerve cells when not processed correctly.
+These cause tissue death and brain shrinkage.

 Once this process is set into motion, the person may start to experience the early, telltale signs of Alzheimer’s disease.

-In simple terms, the drug purportedly functions as the humanized version of a mouse antibody that specifically binds with these beta-amyloid plaques.
-Its action involves the neutralization and elimination of the toxic, soluble build-ups — protecting nearby cells from damage.
+In simple terms, the drug purportedly functions as the humanised version of a mouse antibody that specifically binds with these beta-amyloid plaques.
+Its action involves the neutralisation and elimination of the toxic, soluble build-ups — protecting nearby cells from damage.

 “This is the first late-stage anti-amyloid antibody study to successfully achieve statistically significant results at 18 months, said Eisai chief clinical officer and chief medical officer Lynn Kramer, M.D.

-The drug was originally developed by the company, BioArctic Neuroscience, and licensed to Eisai.
-The latter then was granted exclusive rights to conduct further research and manufacture the new drug.
+The drug was originally developed by BioArctic Neuroscience then licensed to Eisai.
+Eisai was then granted exclusive rights to conduct further research and manufacture the new drug.

 Summary of Phase 2 Study Findings